GoogleChrome/web.dev/src/site/content/en/blog/fetch-upload-streaming/index.md

 Each `value` is a `Uint8Array` of bytes.
 The number of arrays you get and the size of the arrays depends on the speed of the network.
-If you're on a fast connection, you'll get fewer larger 'chunks' of data.
-If you're on a slow connection, you'll get more smaller chunks.
+If you're on a fast connection, you'll get fewer, larger 'chunks' of data.
+If you're on a slow connection, you'll get more, smaller chunks.

 If you want to convert the bytes into text, you can use [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder/decode),